surajit-code/k8s-vagrant-deployment/README.md

   The box is prebuilt and uploaded on

   https://app.vagrantup.com/surajit-code/boxes/Cent7K8sBase
+  By default this box on the cloud are used for creating the final VMs

+  This location is referenced in the respective Vagrant files, you do

+  not need to download them manually

-  It is not necessary to build the base box
+  It is not necessary to build the base box.

 Vagrant 2 Node (1 Master, 1 Worker) on libvirt instructions and Vagrantfiles in the directory libvirt-k8s